 \section{Abstract}

-This paper investigates a novel gradient algorithm, using both energy and momentum (called AGEM), for solving general non-convex optimization problems.
-The solution properties of the AGEM algorithm, including uniformly boundedness and convergence to critical points, are examined.
-The dynamic behavior is studied through analysis of a high resolution ODE system.
-Such ODE system is nonlinear and obtained by taking the limit of the discrete scheme while keeping the momentum effect through a rescale of the momentum parameter.
-In particular, we show global well-posedness of the ODE system, time-asymptotic convergence of solution trajectories, and further establish a linear convergence rate for objective functions satisfying the Polyak-\L ojasiewicz condition.
+This paper investigates a novel gradient algorithm, AGEM, using both energy and momentum, for addressing general non-convex optimization problems.
+The solution properties of the AGEM algorithm, including aspects such as uniformly boundedness and convergence to critical points, are examined.
+The dynamic behavior is studied through a comprehensive analysis of a high-resolution ODE system.
+This ODE system, being nonlinear, is derived by taking the limit of the discrete scheme while preserving the momentum effect through a rescaling of the momentum parameter.
+The paper emphasizes the global well-posedness of the ODE system and the time-asymptotic convergence of solution trajectories.
+Furthermore, we establish a linear convergence rate for objective functions that adhere to the Polyak-{\L}ojasiewicz condition.